-- ASTM-SEI The American Society for Testing and Materials - Safety Equipment Institute; the organization that sets specifications for safety helmets - big gaits gaits with a high degree of animation and suspension - bit generally a piece of metal that is attached to a bridle and runs through the horse's mouth; used to signal the horse; bits are found in many styles and degrees of severity - bosal braided rawhide or leather noseband used in lieu of a snaffle bit on horses aged 5 and under that curves around the nose and is knotted under the jaw; it is held on by a headstall and woven horsehair or rope reins are attached to the knotted heel of the bosal - bradoon a small snaffle bit designed for use in a double bridle - breed standards standards set by individual breed associations that describe the ideal representative of that breed - buddy stirrups - a piece of equipment that adds stirrups for shorter legged riders - bumping the reins - a light check and release of the reins - cavesson a noseband with two independent cheek pieces on the bridle - conformation the build of an animal; the structure, form, balance and symmetrical arrangement of parts - danger zone the area directly in front of or behind a horse in which it is dangerous to stand because of the danger of being kicked, struck or run over by the animal - diagonals refers to the forefoot of the horse moving in unison with the opposite hind foot at the trot; when posting, the rider should rise as the forefoot on the outside of a turn comes forward - dressage a style of riding whose object is the harmonious development of the physical ability of the horse resulting in a calm, supple, flexible animal, both longitudinally and laterally; evaluated by performing a specific performance test at the level of training the horse has accomplished - drop the bit - to remove the bit for the judge's inspection; always performed when the exhibitor is dismounted, usually before entering the ring or at the end of a class

-- engagement - horse flexes through the coupling and moves its hind legs under its body - fashion heels heels on boots not designed for riding that may catch in a stirrup if a rider falls off a horse - fault a decrease in points in an over-fences class, due to an error by horse or rider - gait a way of going, either natural or acquired, that is characterized by a distinctive movement of feet and legs - ground poles poles placed on the ground that a horse and rider may be called upon to go over - gymkhana-timed games on horseback with specific patterns and rules - halfbreed bit a curb bit with a 11⁄2- to 2-inch port that often has a roller or cricket - hunter hack class in which a horse and rider are called upon to go over two jumps individually and then perform work on the flat as part of a group - impulsion In order to have impulsion, a horse must engage his hind legs and allow the energy to come through his elastic back - judge impartial person hired or appointed by the show management to evaluate the performance of exhibitors at a 4-H horse show - jump cups cup that holds a jump rail in place - jump pins pin that holds a jump cup to a jump standard - kimberwick a direct action English bit (see snaffle) that allows for the attachment of a curb chain, which can provide more of a leverage or curb effect - lead (loping or cantering) the foreleg that is reaching out the furthest at a lope or canter; when circling to the right, the horse should be on the right lead, that is, the right foreleg should reach out slightly ahead of the left foreleg - lead chain see "lead shank" - lead shank - a chain, rope, strap or combination thereof used for leading a horse - longe the act of exercising a horse on the end of a long line, usually in a circle
+ASTM-SEI-American Society for Testing and Materials-Safety Equipment Institute; the organization that sets specifications for safety helmets big gaits-gaits with a high degree of animation and suspension bit-generally a piece of metal that is attached to a bridle and runs through the horse's mouth; used to signal the horse; bits are found in many styles and degrees of severity bosal-braided rawhide or leather noseband used in lieu of a snaffle bit on horses aged 5 and under that curves around the nose and is knotted under the jaw; it is held on by a headstall and woven horsehair or rope reins are attached to the knotted heel of the bosal bradoon-a small snaffle bit designed for use in a double bridle breed standards-standards set by individual breed associations that describe the ideal representative of that breed buddy stirrups-a piece of equipment that adds stirrups for shorter legged riders bumping the reins-a light check and release of the reins cadence-the beat or rhythm of a horse's footfalls cavesson-a noseband with two independent cheek pieces on the bridle conformation-the build of an animal; the structure, form, balance, and symmetrical arrangement of parts cross-canter-when a horse canters on one lead on the front legs and on the other on the hind legs; an incorrect gait cross-fire-when a horse clips the inside of a hoof or ankle with another hoof when moving at any gait danger zone-the area directly in front of or behind a horse in which it is dangerous to stand because of the danger of being kicked, struck, or run over by the animal diagonals-refers to the forefoot of the horse moving in unison with the opposite hind foot at the trot; when posting, the rider should rise as the forefoot on the outside of a turn comes forward dressage-a style of riding whose object is the harmonious development of the physical ability of the horse resulting in a calm, supple, flexible animal, both longitudinally and laterally; evaluated by performing a specific performance test at the level of training the horse has accomplished drop the bit-to remove the bit for the judge's inspection; always performed when the exhibitor is dismounted, usually before entering the ring or at the end of a class engagement-horse flexes through the coupling and moves its hind legs under its body fashion heels-heels on boots not designed for riding that may catch in a stirrup if a rider falls off a horse fault-a decrease in points in an over-fences class, due to an error by horse or rider gait-a way of going, either natural or acquired, that is characterized by a distinctive movement of feet and legs ground poles-poles placed on the ground that a horse and rider may be called upon to go over gymkhana-timed games on horseback with specific patterns and halfbreed bit-a curb bit with a 11⁄2- to 2-inch port that often has a roller or cricket hunter hack-class in which a horse and rider are called upon to go over two jumps individually and then perform work on the flat as part of a group impulsion-"Impulsion is thrust.
+It comes from the horse's desire to go forward with energy, willingness, and power, but without rushing.
+Impulsion gives the gaits liveliness and animation" (Harris, 2016, p.
+65).